lenra-io/docs/src/markdown/guides/create-from-scratch.md

 To reload (rebuild and restart) your app just press the `R` key while your terminal is in interactive mode.

-You will see your counter, but nothing happen when you click on the button.
+You will see your counter, but nothing happens when you click on the button.
 Of course, we've defined the counter value with a constant value of 0.
 Let's see how to dynamise it.